Antarpreet/agentic-workflow-mcp/Readme.md

 This tool creates embeddings for one or more files and stores them in the local ChromaDB vector database.
 These embeddings can be used using the `retrieve_embeddings` tool in the agent configuration.

+### `visualize_embeddings`

+Generates a 2D or 3D visualization of the embeddings in the local ChromaDB vector database.
+This is useful for understanding the distribution of the embeddings and identifying clusters or patterns in the data.

 ## Custom Embeddings for RAG

 Custom Embeddings for your local files can be created using the `embed_files` tool.